pgr-me/pgr-me.github.io/_posts/2016-04-15-Microlending.md

 - Within the sample data, males and people living outside the US and Canada tend to be more active microlenders; and,
 - More analysis is needed before we can say the same for people involved in tech and the sciences.

 Further analysis may show that the selected features for this model should be refined, removed, or added.
 With a more predictive model, I could move on to test the training data with test data to see if model is over or under fitted.
+Check out my [code](https://github.com/pgr-me/metis_projects/tree/master/microlending) on Github.